What is the prime number?

 Arrangement of prime numbers

-Prime numbers can be arranged in a line form like shown as below in the diagram.
+Prime numbers can be arranged in a line form like shown below in the diagram.

 4, 6, 8, 9, 10 etc.